11ty/eleventy-benchmark/README.md

 * Median: 2.95 seconds (1%)
 * Median per template: 2 ms (0%)
 ```

-### Use with Speedscope

-This benchmark uses Node’s --cpu-prof arg to create a `.cpuprofile` output that can be uploaded to [speedscope.app](speedscope.app).

 ### Steps to add additional template type